ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 ### Current Code

-Class are well divided for the most part but the MazeGui.java is really largee.
-Maybe can be divided up a little bit more.
-Manny inner class in
+The code is organized very nicely and the classes are divided so that it is fairly easy to find the any parts of the code.
-MazeGui.java.
+Other than MazeGui.java, every class is very concise and easy to understand.
+The MazeGui,java is the main class file where everything is set up.

 ### Test Coverage